theorangerider/firefox_localfiletab/README.md

 # firefox_localfiletab

 These files should let you change Firefox's behavior so you can display a local file by default when opening a new tab.
+This solution was proposed by cor-el [here](https://support.mozilla.org/eu/questions/1202974).

 ## Instructions
 1. Edit mozilla.cfg to point to the local file you want to have opened.
 This should be setting a new value for the newTabUrl variable